semgrep/semgrep/PRIVACY.md

 # Semgrep Privacy Policy

-Semgrep may collect non-identifiable aggregate metrics to help improve the product.
+Semgrep may collect aggregate metrics to help improve the product.
 This document describes:

 * the principles that guide our data-collection decisions
 * how to opt-in to Semgrep’s metrics